vectordotdev/vector/CONTRIBUTING.md

 #### Sink Healthchecks

-Sinks may implement a healthcheck as a means for validating their configuration against the envionment and external systems.
-Ideally, this allows the system to inform users of problems such as insufficient credentials, unreachable endpoints, non-existant tables, etc. They're not perfect, however, since it's impossible to exhaustively check for issues that may happen at runtime.
+Sinks may implement a health check as a means for validating their configuration against the environment and external systems.
+Ideally, this allows the system to inform users of problems such as insufficient credentials, unreachable endpoints, non-existent tables, etc. They're not perfect, however, since it's impossible to exhaustively check for issues that may happen at runtime.

-When implementing healthchecks, we prefer false positives to false negatives.
+When implementing health checks, we prefer false positives to false negatives.
-This means we would prefer that a healthcheck pass and the sink then fail than to have the healthcheck fail when the sink would have been able to run successfully.
+This means we would prefer that a health check pass and the sink then fail than to have the health check fail when the sink would have been able to run successfully.

-A common cause of false negatives in healthchecks is performing an operation that the sink itself does not need.
-For example, listing all of the available S3 buckets and checking that the configured bucket is in that list.
-The S3 sink doesn't need the ability to list all buckets, and a user that knows that may not have given it permission to do so.
-In that case, the healthcheck will fail due to bad credentials even through its credentials are sufficient for normal operation.
+A common cause of false negatives in health checks is performing an operation that the sink itself does not need.
+For example, listing all of the available S3 buckets and checking that the configured bucket is on that list.
+The S3 sink doesn't need the ability to list all buckets, and a user that knows that may not have permitted it to do so.
+In that case, the health check will fail due to bad credentials even through its credentials are sufficient for normal operation.

 This leads to a general strategy of mimicking what the sink itself does.
-Unfortunately, the fact that healthchecks don't have real events available to them leads to some limitations here.
+Unfortunately, the fact that health checks don't have real events available to them leads to some limitations here.
 The most obvious example of this is with sinks where the exact target of a write depends on the value of some field in the event (e.g. an interpolated Kinesis stream name).
 It also pops up for sinks where incoming events are expected to conform to a specific schema.
-In both cases, random test data is reasonably likely to trigger a potentially false negative result.
+In both cases, random test data is reasonably likely to trigger a potentially false-negative result.
 Even in simpler cases, we need to think about the effects of writing test data and whether the user would find that surprising or invasive.
 The answer usually depends on the system we're interfacing with.